mattydevicce/pluto/u1-becoming-a-developer/d02-git-abstract/__lesson__/calculator_git_hw.md

 # Problem Solving with JavaScript

-Today we've covered the basics of JavaScript and Git.

 ## Learning Objectives

 - Practice using variables in JavaScript
 - Practice problem solving problems in JavaScript
 - Practice using mathematical operators in JavaScript
 - Developing the good habit of committing our progress to   Git often

 ## Completion

 Completion to this homework is up to part 5.
-The bonus is not required, and you will never be required to finish it.
+Everything after this part is bonus, and you will never be required to finish it.
 As always, more is better, but healthy living is best.

 ### Part 1 - Pounds to Kilograms